Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Aboleth.md

 "actions":
 - "desc": "The aboleth makes three tentacle attacks."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: dice: d20+9 (+9) to hit, reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
+Hit: 12 (2d6\
-    \ Hit: dice:2d6 + 5|text(12) (2d6 + 5) bludgeoning damage.
-If the target\
+    \ + 5) bludgeoning damage.
+If the target is a creature, it must succeed on a DC\
-    \ is a creature, it must succeed on a DC 14 Constitution saving throw or become\
+    \ 14 Constitution saving throw or become diseased.
+The disease has no effect for\
-    \ diseased.
-The disease has no effect for 1 minute and can be removed by any magic\
+    \ 1 minute and can be removed by any magic that cures disease.
+After 1 minute,\
-    \ that cures disease.
-After 1 minute, the diseased creature's skin becomes translucent\
+    \ the diseased creature's skin becomes translucent and slimy, the creature can't\
-    \ and slimy, the creature can't regain hit points unless it is underwater, and\
+    \ regain hit points unless it is underwater, and the disease can be removed only\
-    \ the disease can be removed only by [[5.
-Mechanics/Spells/Heal.md|heal]] or another\
+    \ by [[5.
+Mechanics/Spells/Heal.md|heal]] or another disease-curing spell of 6th\
-    \ disease-curing spell of 6th level or higher.
-When the creature is outside a\
+    \ level or higher.
+When the creature is outside a body of water, it takes 6 (1d12)\
-    \ body of water, it takes dice:1d12|text(6) (1d12) acid damage every 10 minutes\
+    \ acid damage every 10 minutes unless moisture is applied to the skin before 10\
-    \ unless moisture is applied to the skin before 10 minutes have passed."
+    \ minutes have passed."
   "name": "Tentacle"
-- "desc": "Melee Weapon Attack: dice: d20+9 (+9) to hit, reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
+Hit: 15 (3d6\
-    \ Hit: dice:3d6 + 5|text(15) (3d6 + 5) bludgeoning damage."
+    \ + 5) bludgeoning damage."
   "name": "Tail"
 - "desc": "The aboleth targets one creature it can see within 30 feet of it.
 The target\
     \ must succeed on a DC 14 Wisdom saving throw or be magically [[/5.
 Mechanics/Rules/Conditions.md#charmed|charmed]]\